Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 Thus the spin covector is parallel transported along the particle's trajectory at linear order in spin.
-We can also impose that the spin should be purely spatial for the comoving observer:
+For the spin covector $S_\alpha$ itself, we choose a four-vector which is purely spatial in the particle's instantaneous rest frame, where $u^\alpha= (1, \bm{0})$, hence the components of $S_\alpha$ are $(0, \bm{S})$ in that frame.
+Therefore, in any frame,